dustinpfister/blog_posts/_posts/threejs-webglrenderer.md

     ());
 ```

 In this example I am doing something to limit the number of frames that are rendered per second.
-There are many more simple animation loop examples where they do not go this far with things, but I think that having a way to adjust that is impotent when it comes to making a final product.
+There are many more simple animation loop examples where they do not go this far with things, but I think that having a way to adjust that is important when it comes to making a final product.
 When it comes to setting a low frame rate target the lower the better until it starts to get to the point where the animation is just too choppy, doing so helps to reduce stress on the clients resources.

 ### 2.2 - Using the set animation loop method

-Another option for setting up and animation loop in which the render function will be called would be to use the [set animation loop method](https://threejs.org/docs/index.html#api/en/renderers/WebGLRenderer.setAnimationLoop) of the web gl renderer instance.
+Another option for setting up and animation loop in which the render function will be called would be to use the [set animation loop method](https://threejs.org/docs/index.html#api/en/renderers/WebGLRenderer.setAnimationLoop) of the WebGL renderer instance.
 The process of using it is pretty straight forward I just need to call the method off of the renderer instance and pass the function that I want called over and over again as the first argument for the function.
 If I want to stop the animation for any reason I can then just pass a null value as a way to stop it.

 ```js
 (function () {